green-coding-solutions/documentation/content/en/docs/measuring/interacting-with-applications.md

 weight: 803
 ---

-When your application is prepared in containers you need to somehow provide a starting point or flow of interactions that the application is going to process.
+When your application is prepared in containers you need to provide a starting point or set of actions that the application is going to process whilst our metric providers measure and read the metrics during this lifecycle.

 In our terminolgy we call this a `flow`.